alice17/wohnung-notifier-bot/README.md

 ## ⚙️ How It Works

-1.  **Load Settings:** The script reads your configuration from `settings.json`.
+1.  **Load Settings:** The script reads your configuration from `settings.json`, including which scrapers to enable.
-2.  **Fetch & Parse:** It downloads the HTML from the target URL and uses `BeautifulSoup` to find all individual apartment listings.
+2.  **Fetch & Parse:** It runs all enabled scrapers, which download the HTML from their respective target sites and use `BeautifulSoup` to find all individual apartment listings.
 3.  **Extract Details:** For each listing, it extracts key details like address, price, size, rooms, and the direct link.
 4.  **Compare:** It compares the URLs of the currently visible listings against a stored list of URLs it has already seen.
 5.  **Filter:** If a new, unseen listing is found, it's checked against the filters you defined in `settings.json`.